-"COD has strong relationships with various four-year universities within and outside of Illinois, which allows students to transfer into a four-year program, finish their Bachelor's of Architecture degree and, if they so chose, move forward with their master's degree and licensing as an architect," he said.
+“COD has strong relationships with various four-year universities within and outside of Illinois, which allows students to transfer into a four-year program, finish their Bachelor of Architecture degree and, if they so choose, move forward with their master’s degree and licensing as an architect,” he said.

 After graduating from College of DuPage, Fahnstrom transferred as a third-year student into the Architectural and Environmental Design program at Bowling Green State University in Ohio, where he earned his bachelor's degree.
-He currently works for a small architectural firm, Kurtz Associates Architects, as an intern architect.
-He is making significant strides within the office, gaining the respect of his co-workers and affiliated firms which his office works with in teams.
-This has allowed him to continue gaining experience in all aspects of the building process, from developmental design to construction documents to project management.
+He began working for a small architectural firm, Kurtz Associates Architects, as an intern architect and continued to gain experience in all aspects of the building process, from developmental design to construction documents to project management.

 “Listen to them as they point out the mistakes you have made,” he said.
 “It is the best advice they can give you to become an incredible designer.
 Even after your educational career is complete, you never will stop learning about the architectural field.
 As two very influential people throughout my life have told me, ‘If you don't learn something new every day, you've only failed yourself.’
 This quote has resonated since I was 14, and I make it my goal every day to learn something new, no matter if it's small or big.

 “My long-term goal has always been to become an architect and to branch further into other disciplines of design.
 At College of DuPage, I was able to broaden my horizons to styles and techniques of architectural practice.”